heig-mdt-gio1/material/README.md

 ## Logistics

+### Communication

+All communication will be done through Teams [here](https://teams.microsoft.com/l/team/19%3AIeFWjAZMGUF8rIc30XKlW05HiCMpqEPlCEIfiVZe9EY1%40thread.tacv2/conversations?groupId=e9b6a83e-27c7-4e53-8a3c-4b3ba0a4c879&tenantId=a372f724-c0b2-4ea0-abfb-0eb8c6f84e40).
+You can also send me or Jens a private message on Teams or an email if you prefer.

 ### Course objectives

 The goal of this course is to discover concepts and tools to organize the front-end side of a web application and enrich the user interface/experience according to current good practices.